Vision, Purposes and Professional Commitments

 - We believe that the School of Education is responsible for preparing teachers, school counselors, and school leaders who are capable of transforming the lives of students.

 To make a difference in the lives of students, each of our programs is designed to help graduates develop a sense of efficacy and a belief that they can be agents of transformation.

 - We believe that the diversity of our candidates, which reflects the borough of the Bronx and surrounding communities, is essential to the quality of our programs.

 Lehman College students come from diverse ethnic, cultural, linguistic, social class, age, religious/spiritual, gender, sexual orientation, gender identity/expression, language, ability/disability, immigrant cultural communities and varied family types.
 Many of our candidates are from immigrant families, have acquired English as a second language, and are first generation college students.
 Their perspectives as emerging teachers, school counselors, and leaders have a profound impact on the School of Education.
 The children, adolescents, adults, and families that our pre-service and in-service educators serve also shape our identities as teacher, school counselor, and leadership educators.
 As we disaggregate data from our interventions using equity-focused assessment, we find compelling evidence of the importance of our work.

 - We believe in the rich contribution of each of our educational partners in transformative practice.

-The School of Education serves the Bronx and our surrounding communities through partnerships and outreach programs that engage community leaders, teachers, school counselors, school administrators, families, and PK-18 students in activities and projects that enhance the lives of individuals and the community as a whole.
+The School of Education serves the Bronx and our surrounding communities through partnerships and outreach programs that engage community leaders, teachers, school counselors, school administrators, families, and PreK-18 students in activities and projects that enhance the lives of individuals and the community as a whole.